oddbird/oddleventy/content/blog/wingingit/winging-it-31.md

 {% callout 'note', false %}
-Check out our [Anchor Positioning Playlist](https://www.youtube.com/playlist?list=PL4jAKUtAhpHk7CKHosxrEILMwrncZioZY) to learn how to use and troubleshoot Anchor Positioning today.
+Check out our [Anchor Positioning Playlist](https://www.youtube.com/playlist?list=PL4jAKUtAhpHk7CKHosxrEILMwrncZioZY) to learn how to use and troubleshoot anchor positioning today.
 {% endcallout %}

 {% import "embed.macros.njk" as embed %}